TU-Coding-Outreach-Group/cog_summer_workshops_2019/jupyter_introduction/README.md

 # Jupyter Notebook Introduction

 ## Materials
-* You will need a laptop with jupyter notebook installed
+* You will need a laptop with jupyter notebook and R installed
 * You can install jupyter by [itself](https://jupyter.org/install), or you can install [anaconda](https://www.anaconda.com/distribution/) (recommended), which includes jupyter, python (with the spyder IDE), and Rstudio

 ## To-do before workshop